zenosumo/biz2mail/README.md

 ## Troubleshooting
 - Ensure all dependencies are correctly installed.
-- Verify that the ChromeDriver path is correctly set in the script.

 The detailed error logging in the script will assist in troubleshooting issues related to file reading and web scraping.